 The previous system was fine up to a point, but had several drawbacks.
 It was broadly based on the USA zones which didn't correspond with the UK climate.
 Also in practise, variation occurred in different areas and planting situations which suggested that the previous classification was not sufficiently detailed for the wide variety of growing conditions in the UK.
-The conditions experienced in more exposed Northerly, or wetter gardens, meant in effect the plant was in reality less hardy than it's classification; equally most gardens have some more sheltered areas and micro climates.
+The conditions experienced in more exposed Northerly, or wetter gardens, meant in effect the plant was in reality less hardy than its classification; equally most gardens have some more sheltered areas and micro climates.

 Equally Lavender, more particularly the English Lavender Angustifolia, is generally hardy but really dislikes the wet.
-English lavender may be fine in most winters if it is in the right spot, dry and well drained soil, but it just loathes having it's roots in the wet which will kill it more quickly than the cold.
-The French lavender, Stoechas is borderline, (for more about choosing and growing lavender.)The precise degree of hardiness isn't always indicative of how a plant will survive, and a new system was introduced in 2013 to take into account more variables.
+English lavender may be fine in most winters if it is in the right spot, which is dry and well drained soil, but it loathes having its roots in the wet soil which will kill it more quickly than the cold.
+The French lavender, Stoechas is borderline, (for more about choosing and growing lavender.)The precise degree of hardiness isn't always indicative of how a plant will survive, and the current system was introduced in 2013 to take into account more variables.